GitHub Agentic Workflows

 create-pull-request:

-Specify custom runner for safe output jobs (default: ubuntu-slim): runs-on: ubuntu-22.04
+Specify a custom runner for safe output jobs (default: ubuntu-slim):

 Customize notifications using template variables and Markdown.
 Import from shared workflows (local overrides imported).